Skip to contents

 Priority = 3)

-Column Reference indicates the bibliographic source of the data, whereas Priority allows defining an order in which trait data sources will be processed.
+Columns Reference and DOI indicates the bibliographic source of the data, whereas Priority allows defining an order in which trait data sources will be processed.
 Those with highest priority order (lowest value of Priority) will be given preference.

 db_var